phiresky/blog/posts/2020/sql-libs-for-typescript.md

 ---
-title: "An overview of SQL libraries for TypeScript"
+title: "An overview of typed SQL libraries for TypeScript"
 date: 2020-06-27
-hidden: true
+updated: 2021-05-05
 ---

 Using relational databases in a typed language is a pain unless you have great libraries to support you.
 There's a lot of different libraries for TypeScript, but they all have their own advantages and flaws.
-Since it's hard to find anything other than TypeORM, this is an overview of the possibilities.
+Since it's hard to find anything other than TypeORM, this is a short list of the possibilities (not an extensive review).

-This is complete overview of SQL libraries for TypeScript.
+I'm only including SQL libraries for TypeScript that fulfill the following criteria.
 If I'm missing a library, please let me know.

+-   The result of a query should automatically have the correct type.
+You don't need to cast it or declare the type yourself.

 ## Object Relation Mappers (ORMs)